solPumpKings/bisskut/public/downloads/README.md

 # Extension File Placeholder

-This folder contains the AsterDrop browser extension file.
+This folder contains the DropX browser extension file.

 ## For Development:
 Place your `ext.zip` file in this directory for local testing.